isomerpages/govtech-gobusiness/index.md

 #        url: https://go.gov.sg/exemptionstatus
         title: Time-Limited Exemption
         subtitle:
-        description: Application for your workplace to be allowed to have temporary operations.</br>(For companies which provide essential services only)</br>With effect from 26 Apr 2020, each company is limited to a total of 2 applications each week (starting on Sun), for the remaining duration of the circuit breaker.<br/>Your application will only take effect on the following day after your submission.
+        description: Application for your workplace to be allowed to have temporary operations.</br>(For companies which provide essential services only)<br/>Your application will only take effect on the following day after your submission.
         button: Check Here to Apply
         url: https://go.gov.sg/exemptionstatus
     - infobar: